Hedgehog skin can become dry and flaky if it is not cared for properly. Dry skin can be painful for hedgehogs and lead to cracks and infections.

 Fungus and bacterial infections can be another cause of dry skin and these can be easily treated using antibiotics.
 Again you’d have to seek medical advice for your hedgehog from your vet on the course of treatment.

 We don’t take our hedgehog out into our garden, because I am worried about him getting a fungal, bacterial infection or getting struck with mites.

-Making sure your pygmy hedgehogs skin doesn’t dry out and crack is essential and these tips can help immensely.
-For more information on caring about pygmy hedgehogs, check out my 10 African Pygmy Hedgehog Care Tips article.
+Making sure your hedgehogs skin doesn’t dry out and crack is essential and these tips can help immensely.
+For more information on caring about hedgehogs, check out my 10 Hedgehog Care Tips article.

-How do you treat dry skin on African Pygmy Hedgehogs?
+How do you treat dry skin on hedgehogs?
 Make sure you’re not bathing them too much and stick to a two-week gap between baths.
 Use an oat-based wash as this is believed to provide moisturizing effects,

-Can I put olive oil on my African Pygmy Hedgehog?
+Can I put olive oil on my hedgehog?
 Research has shown in humans at least olive oil isn’t a good choice for moisturizing, so the same could apply to hedgehogs as it could make their dry skin worse.